Exploring the Limitations of Mamba in COPY and CoT Reasoning: Can Mamba always Perform COPY Perfectly?

 \section{Can Mamba always Perform COPY Perfectly?}

-In this section, we firstly interpret the reformulated SSM module introduced in Section \ref{sec:mamba} as a special linear attention.
-Then based on this observation, we explore the capability of Mamba to execute COPY operations during inference, which is highly related to the ability to perform in-context learning and retrieve information.
+In this section, we begin by interpreting the reformulated SSM module as in Section~\ref{sec:mamba} as a special case of linear attention, and then explore Mamba's ability to perform COPY operations during inference, which is crucial to retrieving contextual information during model's reasoning.